guidoschmidt/hicetnunc.wiki.backup/How-to-swap-🔃.md

 4. Input how much each edition number should cost in Tezos
 5. Hit the [swap] button.
 Approve in your wallet.

-**Important:** _When you are swapping, you are sending an amount of OBJKTs of your edition out of your wallet.
-They're being held in a Hic et Nunc escrow wallet ready to be transferred to the buyer, which is why they're no longer visible in your wallet.
-Once the blockchain transaction is finished, the price should be set on the OBJKT and available for purchase, and your wallet should say that you sent that amount of OBJKTs._

-Proceed to [How to cancel ❌](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-cancel-❌) to learn how to take your OBJKT off the market or change the price.
-***

-### Help, my wallet is giving me an `insufficient funds available` error!
-You might be trying to swap more editions than you minted, or your object is still for sale and you need to cancel it first.

 ### How can I track what I've sold?

 You can use (HICTORY)[hictory.xyz] by Leith Ben Abdessalem: An easy to read transaction history.